mr-veeru/AccessVault/README.md

 - For Supabase, ensure `?sslmode=require` is included in the URL

 **Token Issues:**
+- Access tokens expire after 15 minutes (configurable in `src/config.py`)
-- JWT tokens expire after 1 hour (configurable in `app/config.py`)
+- Refresh tokens expire after 7 days (configurable in `src/config.py`)
 - Include `Authorization: Bearer <token>` header for protected routes
-- Get a new token via `/auth/login` when it expires
+- Use refresh token to get new access token via `/auth/refresh`
+- Old refresh tokens are automatically revoked (token rotation)
+- Use `/auth/logout` to revoke all tokens for a user

 **Environment Configuration Issues:**
 - Ensure `.env` file exists (copy from `.env.example`)